AminaHanan246/bulk_rna_seq_prj/README.md

 # Bulk RNA-Seq Analysis Project with GSEA

 This repository contains a complete workflow for bulk RNA-seq analysis, from raw sequence data to differential gene expression and pathway enrichment analysis.
 The project demonstrates RNA-seq preprocessing, quality control, alignment, quantification, differential expression, and Gene Set Enrichment Analysis (GSEA) using R, Python, and standard bioinformatics tools.
+*This pipeline was inspired by Erick Lu’s Bulk RNA-seq tutorial (2020).
+The current project adapts the workflow using HISAT2, featureCounts, and additional QC/filtering steps to create a reproducible RNA-seq analysis pipeline*
 ---

 ## Project Overview